nenene1812/nuwe-data-science-challenge/README.md

 ### This repository is organized as follows:

-- `data/`: This directory holds the CSV files used for training and testing the models.
+- `data/`: This directory holds the CSV files used for project.
-  - `train.csv`: The training dataset.
-  - `test.csv`: The testing dataset.

 - `models/`: This directory is reserved for storing the trained models.
-  - `{country}_model.pkl`: The serialized form of the trained Prophet model for a particular country.

 - `predictions/`: This directory contains the outputs of the model predictions.
   - `example_predictions.json`: An example file showing the structure of prediction outputs.